 There is no doubt that helmets were expensive items and were maintained by the hands of professionals – polishers who polished and repaired them, which is in line with another article on this site, where I emphasized the requirements for surface treatment, rust removal, repairs and patching helmets (Vlasatý 2015b).
 In the light of presented research, we can confirm this idea.
 In all cases, the methods of mail suspension are designed so that the wire or organic band can be easily removed and the mail suspension can be cleaned or repaired separately, thus leading to easier maintenance.

 3. great look

 In the Early Middle Ages, the helmet was a representative object that to some extent represented a crown or headband.
-A large number of the presented helmets are decorated and the suspension mechanisms were understood as options for decorating the helmet.
-We can mention both type 3 as a whole, which is supplemented by a separate band, and, for example, a helmet from Nemia (subtype 1.2), which has a band located above the holes.
+A large number of the presented helmets are decorated and the suspension mechanisms were understood as options for decorating the helmet – we can mention type 3 as a whole.
 We can mention that subtype 3.4 appears in four material variants: iron, copper alloy, gold-plated copper alloy and silver.
 In addition, we must add that the laborious mail suspension methods carried the message of the owner’s wealth.

 While defining the subtypes, I noticed that while some are geographically indifferent (eg 1.1 and 1.2) and appear throughout the defined area, others are more regionally specific.
 The same conclusion emerged from interviews with Adam Kubik and Artem Papakin, who also believe that some methods of mail suspension are typical for some regions.
 Based on the finds listed above, I tried to include some groups on the map, which brought interesting results.